andrewpbray/stat-375-website/content/syllabus.md

 ### Grading

 This course is P/NP.
 A passing grade indicates that you have attended class regularly, submitted weekly assignment, and joined in two sets of teaching observations.
-BIT ABOUT  MID SEMSETSER check in conversation. focus on their experience of teaching so far, only discuss assignments if need be.
-If life circumstances make you able to attend class or submit assignments, please send a private message to the instructors over Ed.
+Mid-semester, we will schedule short one-on-one meetings to discuss how your teaching is going.

 ## Policies